-Module III.
-Discussing statements Officer Cockrell made in the film
+Activity 2.
+Participants' reactions to statements Officer Cockrell made in the film

 Objective: Officer Ronald Cockrell grew up in the community he now serves.
 A 25-year law enforcement veteran in St. Louis County, Missouri, he is currently working as the SRO at Central Middle School, which is in Riverview Gardens School District in the city of St. Louis.
-In module III, participants have the opportunity to discuss, question, challenge, and reflect upon how Officer Cockrell understands his role within Central Middle School.
-Using a variety of statements he made in the film Beyond the Badge: Profile of a School Resource Officer, participants can discuss, either individually or in small groups, their thoughts, feelings, and reactions to his statements.
+This activity aims to help participants discuss, either individually or in small groups, their thoughts, feelings, and reactions to a variety of statements Officer Cockrell made in the film Beyond the Badge: Profile of a School Resource Officer.